Attendance & Punctuality

 It is very important therefore that you make sure that your child attends regularly and this Policy sets out how together we will achieve this.

-Learning: Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
-Any pupil’s absence disrupts teaching routines so may affect the learning of others in the same class.
+Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
+Any student’s absence disrupts teaching routines so may affect the learning of others in the same class.

 Ensuring your child’s regular attendance at school is your legal responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.

-Helping to create a pattern of regular attendance is everybody’s responsibility – parents /carers, pupils and all members of school staff.
+Helping to create a pattern of regular attendance is everybody’s responsibility - parents/carers, students and all members of school staff.

 To help us all to focus on this we will: